infracost/actions/README.md

 ### Cost policies

-Use fine-grained policies to set guardrails against cost estimates **before resources are launched**.
-Infracost PR comments have native support for cost policies written using Open Policy Agent:
+Infracost policies enable centralized teams, who are often helping others with cloud costs, to provide advice before resources are launched, setup guardrails, and prevent human error.
+Follow [our docs](https://www.infracost.io/docs/features/cost_policies/) to use Infracost's native support for Open Policy Agent (OPA) policies.
+This enables you to see passing/failing policies in Infracost pull request comments (shown below) without having to install anything else.

 ![](.github/assets/policy-passing-github.png)

-Integrate cost policies now [following our docs guide](https://www.infracost.io/docs/features/cost_policies/).

-Infracost cost estimates can also be configured to work against policies written in [Hashicorp Sentinel](examples/sentinel).
+If you use HashiCorp Sentinel, follow [our example](examples/sentinel) to output the policy pass/fail results into CI/CD logs.

 ## Actions